realaravinth/realaravinth/content/services/index.md

 - **[Gotify](https://gotify.batsense.net/)<sup>\*</sup>:** A push
   notification service with support for Linux and Android clients.
+  Learn more about it at [gotify.net](https://gotify.net/)

 - **[Linx](https://linx.batsense.net):** A pastebin-Mozilla Send hybrid.
   Both text(with syntax highlighting) and files can be uploaded to it.
+  Learn more about it at https://github.com/andreimarcu/linx-server

 - **[Matrix](https://matrix.batsense.net):** A decentralised chat
   platform that supports the Signal protocol.
 Learn more about it at